 The course introduces students to the basic concepts, architecture, design and development, and particularly the enabling technologies of parallel and distributed computing systems.
 Specific topics to be covered include the following: characteristics and basic design issues of distributed systems, inter-process communication (including UNIX sockets and Remote Procedure Calls), distributed operating systems, file service, concurrency control, fault tolerance, security, and case studies.
 Prerequisite: CSC 271 and CSC 274.
-Students can not receive credit for CSC 278 and CSC 295.

-CSC 298 E-Commerce Technology
+CSC 298 E-Commerce Technology (3 cr.)

-The course provides a technical introduction to electronic commerce over the Internet, discussing topics such as electronic data exchange, digital currency, electronic catalogs, telecommunications infrastructure, data warehousing, software agents, web page development using current technologies such a HTML and XML, CGI scripting, Javascript, and Java.
+The course provides a technical introduction to electronic commerce over the Internet, discussing topics such as electronic data exchange, digital currency, electronic catalogs, telecommunications infrastructure, data warehousing, software agents, web page development using current technologies such a

+HTML and XML, CGI scripting, Javascript, and Java.
 Topics may also include cryptographic techniques as applicable to web-site development, management of data in a secure manner, authentication and confidentiality, different levels of security (transaction, network, and protocol), and digital signatures.
 Prerequisite: Senior Standing or Permission of Instructor.
+Students cannot receive credit for CSC 278 and CSC 298.